gsipe-workshop/gsipe-workshop.github.io/_pages/about.md

 *News:*

-- We are calling for **GSIPE leadership (2023-2024)**!
-If you want to make GSIPE prosper, please fill in the [survey](https://docs.google.com/forms/d/e/1FAIpQLScziHBWCKf2pjIOB5z_e-8W4_-DWtpxhaD3tYMKtjy5lHhsag/viewform?usp=sf_link) by May 31, 2023!
+- We welcome our [new team](https://gsipe-workshop.github.io/team/) for GSIPE, starting June 1st 2023！

 - We thrilled to announce our **APSA 2023 Pre-Conference Workshop**, to be held on August 30!
 Please submit your abstract through this [link](https://docs.google.com/forms/d/e/1FAIpQLSd_xbKKdhLg5fVsps4GjXDLtEk4a56bf12jPVpwzSb63Wlv2A/viewform?usp=sf_link) by May 31, 2023!